Robrowno/rally-blog/README.md

     - If the user has an account, they will also have access to a Profile page in the nav
     - Superusers/Admins will have a Manage link, which is exclusive to Superusers/Admins

+    `` USER STORY: As a Site User I can User a Nav Bar in order to Select where I want to go on the site. ``

 For demonstration purposes I am using the Nav Bar that an admin would see.
 If not an admin, the blue manage button would not be there and if not logged in, the Logout link would become the link to the Register/Login page.
 ![Navigation](/static/images/readme-images/navigation.png)